Tenants Guide

 Both the Landlord and tenant(s) will be required to sign a tenancy agreement prior to the tenancy commencing, the agreement outlines both tenant and landlord obligations.

-Generally, most tenancies run for a period of twelve months, we will contact you at the end of the tenancy to see whether you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
+Generally, most tenancies run for a period of 12 months, automatically becoming a rolling contract after the initial fixed period.
 It is important you note that the agreement is made between landlord and tenant, we act for the landlord only.

 Payment

-Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties and the initial monies in full will become due less any holding deposit previously paid:
+Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties.
+The initial monies (deposit and first months rent) will be due in cleared funds at least 24hours before the move in date.

 This is made up of the following: